Danja, Nigeria: Agriculture

+Commercial Activities

-Major Markets of Danja Local Government are Danja Market, Chunko Market Kokami, Dabai Market, Tandama Market, some seasonal Tomato Markets at Danja, Nahuce, and Chunko.
+Major markets of Danja Local Government are Danja Market, Chunko Market Kokami, Dabai Market, Tandama Market, some seasonal Tomato Markets at Danja, Nahuce, and Chunko.
 Danja being an agricultural area it always attracts Merchants from far and near, and it is always full of commercial activities.
-In addition, there is a Sugar Company, several pure Water Companies, Bakeries, commercial Banks; Access Bank Plc and Sarkin Kudu Micro-finance Bank all in Danja Town, some shopping plazas and several Communication service mast, and many Petrol Stations, and there are Three Tomato Processing Cottage Industries in Kokami village.
+In addition, there is a sugar company, several pure water companies, Bakeries, commercial banks; Access Bank Plc and Sarkin Kudu Micro-finance Bank all in Danja Town, some shopping plazas and several communication service mast, and many petrol stations, and there are three tomato processing cottage industries in Kokami village.
 Additionally the State Government is constructing a very big dam for irrigation and farming activities.